ExeterBScDTS/database-examples/README.md

 Install SQL Server if you don't already have it.

+The command line tool ```SQLCMD``` can be used to create and access databases using SQL instructions.

 Ensure your server will accept TCP connections and you know which port it is using.
 See support.webecs.com/kb/a868/how-do-i-configure-sql-server-express-to-allow-remote-tcp-ip-connections-on-port-1433.aspx

 You will also need "mixed mode" logins, which can be set during installation.